CCM DANCE SERIES PRESENTS

 Junior BFA Ballet student from Richmond, Virginia

-At CCM: Dawn and Czardas Lead in Coppelia, Corps de Ballet in La Bayadere, by Joshua Stayton and Esmeralda.
+At CCM: Spanish and Snow in Just Desserts, Dawn and Czardas Lead in Coppelia, Corps de Ballet in La Bayadere, X by Joshua Stayton and Esmeralda.
 Elsewhere: Snow and Flowers Corps de Ballet in "The Nutcracker", Corps de Ballet in “Serenade,” and Parisian in “An American in Paris" as a Richmond Ballet Trainee (Richmond, Virginia).

 Violet Hahn